 Mobile simulation and emulation come at a very cheap cost.
 The cloud-based technologies in cross browser testing that use an online android emulator on their real systems are completely dedicated to this sole purpose.
 While renting out device labs is almost the same time that it is for the cloud (since device labs are also working on the cloud) but the cost of device labs is huge as compared to online cloud-based emulator technologies.
 Moreover, the amount of time that you cut by opting for mobile emulation is so high that it is incomparable.

 More Scalable Approach

 If you are going to use the conventional methods, the cost of that will burn your pockets.
 For testing just one website you might have to spend a lot of money and endless hours.
 This is never desired.
 Moreover, even though you purchase some devices, you can never compare them with the ones you can use through mobile emulation.
-Using an emulator or using cloud-based services, mobile emulators helps you test on a wide range of devices.
+Using Browser emulator or using cloud-based services, mobile emulators helps you test on a wide range of devices.
 You just have to select the device with a single-click.
 The software will automatically emulate the device without any extra setup or cost.
-Since some devices have some constraints, using cloud-based emulators ease out the process.
+Since some devices have some constraints, using online android emulator eases out the process.

 Going For Cloud Based Testing?
 Go For LambdaTest